Is Asamoah Gyan Africa’s most overrated modern great? | Goal.com

 As we approach the 10-year anniversary of Ghana’s run to the World Cup quarter-final, that year has begun to look like a false dawn for its key protagonist Gyan.

-He received Ballon d’Or votes this year, he finished second—behind Eto’o—in the African Footballer of the Year voting, but does he truly deserve to be considered among African football’s modern greats?
+He received Ballon d’Or votes that year, he finished second—behind Eto’o—in the African Footballer of the Year voting, but does he truly deserve to be considered among African football’s modern greats?